pgautoupgrade/docker-pgautoupgrade/README.md

 based, and upgrading from that to one of our Alpine Linux based images doesn't always work out well.

-To solve that problem, we have Debian based images (`17-trixie` and `16-trixie`) available as well.
+To solve that problem, we have Debian based images available as well.

 To use either of those, choose the version of PostgreSQL you'd like to upgrade to, then change your docker image to match:

-    pgautoupgrade/pgautoupgrade:17-trixie
+    pgautoupgrade/pgautoupgrade:18-trixie

 ### "One shot" mode